8 Websites to Help with College Admissions

 Visiting college campuses in-person, while necessary, can be expensive and time-consuming.
 It’s typically smart to reserve your visits for colleges you’ve already narrowed down and are actively considering, especially if they’re far away.
 That’s where YouVisit can come in handy.
 It is a website that offers virtual campus tours, many led by students from the school.
 You can go on multiple campus tours from the comfort of your living room.
 They even offer virtual reality tours.
 With over 600 colleges tours available, all for free, this site provides a great way to get a solid feel for a campus before visiting in-person.

 We’ll always try to guide you in the right direction, and part of that is providing you with the best tools to get you ahead in the process.
-We hope you’ll use these sites to decrease stress and increase success as you navigate college admissions.
+Using a college admissions website can decrease stress and increase success as you navigate college admissions.